Skip to content

 An instance of Foo is injected automatically for every web request to "/".

-Dependency injection is implemented in a dedicated library from the same author: rodi. rodi implements dependency injection in an unobtrusive way: it works by inspecting __init__ methods and doesn't require altering the source code of classes registered as services. rodi can also resolve dependencies by inspecting class annotations, if an __init__ method is not specified for the class to activate.
+Dependency injection is implemented in a dedicated library: Rodi.
+Rodi implements dependency injection in an unobtrusive way: it works by inspecting code and doesn't require altering the source code of the types it resolves.

 Service resolution

-rodi automatically resolves graphs of services, when a type that is resolved requires other types.
-In the following example, instances of A are created automatically when resolving Foo because the __init__ method in Foo requires an instance of A:
+Rodi automatically resolves dependency graphs when a resolved type depends on other types.
+In the following example, instances of A are automatically created when resolving Foo because the __init__ method in Foo requires an instance of A:

 class A: